Let’s see how long you can make a colorful poinsettia’s “flowers” last…will it be weeks or maybe even months!

 8. It requires extra steps and attention to make a poinsettia bloom again next year, so we recommend replacing poinsettia plants every holiday.
 Once the colorful “flowers” start to fall from the plant, then you can get rid of the poinsettia.

-Pro Tip: If you live in a frost-free climate, then you can plant poinsettias in your garden rather than disposing of it.
+Pro Tip: If you live in a frost-free climate, then you can plant poinsettias in your garden rather than disposing of them.
 Visit our Plant Library to learn more about Landscape Poinsettia.